Starting a Lawsuit: The Complaint and Other Court Documents

 The legal papers that are filed in court at the beginning of a lawsuit are called "pleadings."
 Your attorney will explain pleadings to you in the particular context of your case, but the summary that follows will give you a head start in understanding some of the many documents that may become a part of your lawsuit.
 Please note that some states have different names for some of these documents.

-Filing the complaint and other court documents is just the beginning stage of a personal injury case, but can set the stage for the rest of your lawsuit.
+Filing the complaint and other court documents is just the beginning stage of a lawsuit but can set the stage for the rest of your lawsuit.
+This article provides a brief overview of these beginning stages.

 Starting a Lawsuit: The Complaint

-Usually the first document filed in a lawsuit is the complaint (or petition), which provides an outline of the plaintiff's case against the defendant.
+Usually, the first document filed in a lawsuit is the complaint (or petition), which provides an outline of the plaintiff's case against the defendant.
 The complaint is a document that identifies the parties involved, sets out the legal basis for the court's jurisdiction over the controversy, states the plaintiff's legal claims, and relates the facts giving rise to the claims.
 The complaint will also contain a section called a demand for judgment or prayer for relief.
-Here the plaintiff will set forth what he or she wants the court to require the defendant to do, such as pay damages.
+Here the plaintiff will set forth what they want the court to require the defendant to do, such as pay damages.

 The purpose of the complaint is to provide the defendant with notice of the factual and legal bases of the plaintiff's claims.
 Generally, the facts set forth in the complaint are based on the plaintiff's own knowledge.
 Sometimes the plaintiff will use the phrase, "upon information and belief" before setting forth some facts.
 This means that the plaintiff has heard about those facts from someone else, or has formed the belief that the events described in the paragraph happened as described.